acetheultimate/java/README.md

 # Java

-xHotSpot - Application to create a HotSpot on various platforms
+xHotSpot - Cross platform application to create a HotSpot.